-Office of Educational Quality and Accountability (QEQA): The School of Teacher Eduation is accredited by the Office of Educational Quality and Accountability.
+Office of Educational Quality and Accountability (OEQA): The School of Teacher Eduation is accredited by the Office of Educational Quality and Accountability.
 Working with the National Council for Accreditation of Teacher Education, the Oklahoma State Regents for Higher Education and representatives from teacher education programs has developed an exemplary system for the approval and accreditation of educator preparation institutions and programs.
 This approach emphasizes performance-based criteria and assessments, focusing on what candidates can do in the classroom.

 For further information, please contact: